-- 3.12 The proposed approach rely on the premise that the activity (often an exchange transaction) is the event that triggers the transfer and may be the main motivation for the resource provider to engage into the transfer.
-The model suggests to 'anchor' the accounting of the non-exchange transfer on that exchange transaction. - 3.13 Some activity involves exchange transactions that affect immediately profit or loss or only the balance sheet (like the receipt of a payment) and in that case the timing of the recognition of the ToEEV income or expense would occur at the same time.
-However, such exchange transaction involve the recognition of assets, in which case the question arises as whether the recognition of the ToEEV income or expense should occur at the time the identifiable activity affects the financial position of the entity or its profit or loss. - 3.14 For instance, we examine below the case in Appendix 2 of a levy imposed on receipt of payment from customers.
-While the obligating event is the collection, the 'activity' generating the benefit to the entity is the sale.
-At that moment, the entity has also lost the practical ability to avoid the payment, as the only way to achieve this would be to forfeit the collection. - 3.15 Similarly, an entity may receive a grant to invest in energy-saving equipment.
+- 3.123.13 Some underlying activity involves exchange transactions that s affect immediately profit or loss or only the balance sheet (like the receipt of a payment) and in that case the timing of the recognition of the ToEEV income or expense would occur at the same time.
+However, underlying such exchange transaction s involve the recognition of assets, in which case the question arises as whether the recognition of the ToEEV income or expense should occur at the time the identifiable activity underlying exchange transaction affects the financial position of the entity or its profit or loss. - 3.133.14 For instance, we examine below the case in Appendix 24 of a levy imposed on receipt of payment from customers.
+While the obligating event is the collection, the transaction 'activity' generating the benefit to the entity is the sale.
+At that moment, the entity has also lost the practical ability to avoid the payment, as the only way to achieve this would be to forfeit the collection. - 3.143.15 Similarly, an entity may receive a grant to invest in energy-saving equipment.
 The ToEEV income would fall in the second step if the condition is not deemed to be a performance-related condition, because the income is arising from on underlying activity (in this case an exchange transaction).
-The question arises as to whether the entity recognises the grant income when the asset is recognised (impact in the financial position) or as the asset is depreciated (impact on the profit or loss)? - 3.16 EFRAG has identified two possible alternatives:

-- a) the recognition of the ToEEV income or expense should be strictly based on the terms of the underlying activity.
-In the example, if the terms refer to 'purchase' the income should be recognised in full at that moment, while if the terms refer to 'purchase and use' the income should be recognised as the asset is depreciated; - b) when the underlying activity affects financial position and profit or loss in different times, the recognition of the ToEEV income or expense should give prominence to the latter.
+The question arises as to whether the entity recognises the grant income when the asset is recognised (impact in the financial position) or as the asset is depreciated (impact on the profit or loss)? - 3.153.16 EFRAG has identified two possible alternatives: - a) the recognition of the ToEEV income or expense should be strictly based on the terms of the underlying activitytransaction.
+In the example, if the terms refer to 'purchase' the income should be recognised in full at that moment, while if the terms refer to 'purchase and use' the income should be recognised as the asset is depreciated; - b) when the underlying exchange activity affects financial position and profit or loss in different times, the recognition of the ToEEV income or expense should give prominence to the latter.
 This approach would be based on the notion that the ToEEV income or expense is consideration for a 'societal' component (not directly identifiable) that the entity receives or provides over a period of time.
-Under this alternative, Step 2 and 3 are substantially similar: the difference is that the date of the underlying activity is conducted is used at the place of the payment (or measurement) date.
+Under this alternative, Step 2 and 3 are substantially similar: the difference is that the date of the underlying transaction activity is conducted is used at the place of the payment (or measurement) date.